JohanLi1990/LeetCodePractice/DailyLog.md

 - [ ] take family to Albula Lines to see longest train.

 ## 2023-08-12 18:27:37
-- [ ] Checkout equity plus options
+- [x] Checkout equity plus options
-- [ ] Buy the equate plus investment.
+- [x] Buy the equate plus investment.
 - [x] Create the PoC with spring boot, the PoC should demo that the text is improved grammaar
-- [ ] Buy return ticket China
+- [x] Buy return ticket China
+- [ ] Mom's insurance inquiry
+- [ ] 致18年后的你
+- [ ] Fix the laptop when coming back from China in September
+- [ ] 3D blogs
+- [ ] take family to Albula Lines to see longest train.

+- Educative IO Bash Command
+- PLuralSight Kotlin
+- Oreilly Java Well Grounded
+- Oreilly React
+- Oreilly Angular
+- **Microsoft Azure**

+## 2023-08-20 15:33:44
+- [ ] Create a front end for the lunwen controller
+  - [ ] Basic Authentications
+  - [ ] Form to submit request
+  - [ ] View to display result

+- [ ] Read about Spring reactive programming.
 - [ ] Mom's insurance inquiry
 - [ ] 致18年后的你
 - [ ] Fix the laptop when coming back from China in September